islegendary/google-ads-click-parameters/README.md

 - `DYNAMO_TABLE_NAME` – DynamoDB table for lookup by gclid.
 - Optional variables such as `S3_KEY_PREFIX` control the S3 location for exported files.
+Schedule this Lambda with an EventBridge rule to run every 30 minutes.
+Google updates click data periodically throughout the day even though the query only uses `segments.date`, so polling twice an hour captures new rows as soon as they appear.

 The Lambda automatically refreshes the OAuth access token using the stored refresh token on each invocation.
 If Google returns a new refresh token it is